elenalenaelena/elenalenaelena.github.io/best-practices/1-prototyping-toolkits.md

 {: .strap}

 # __1 Prototyping Toolkits

-Prototyping elastic displays is challenging because it involves complex electronics as well as mechanical engineering and specific use contexts may require different actuation approaches.
+Prototyping elastic displays is challenging because it involves complex electronics as well as mechanical engineering.
+Specific use contexts may require different actuation approaches.
 What are suitable tools to test complex elastic display applications in an early development state?

 ### Solutions
 We describe prototyping toolkits on three technological layers that can lower the barrier to implementation of classic interfaces: